Blood on the Moon: Plot

-Drifter Jim Garry is summoned by his friend, smooth-talking Tate Riling.
+Cowboy drifter Jim Garry is summoned by his friend, smooth-talking Tate Riling.
 Garry rides into an Indian reservation and finds himself in the middle of a conflict between a cattle owner and some homesteaders.
 He meets cattle owner John Lufton, who asks Garry to deliver a note to his family.
 While delivering the message, Garry is confronted by Lufton's daughter Amy, and eventually meets his other daughter, Carol.
 The Luftons suspect that Garry is on Riling's side and are initially hostile, especially Amy.

 Riling tells Garry that he and his partner, Indian agent Jake Pindalest, have devised an elaborate scheme to force Lufton into selling his herd cheaply.

 Pindalest has rejected Lufton's cattle as unfit to feed the Indians and ordered him to remove his herd from the reservation within a week.
 Meanwhile, Riling has organized the homesteaders into blocking the move, conning them into believing that he is working in their interest.
 With no other option, Lufton would have to sell his herd at bargain prices or lose everything.
 Lufton would never sell to Riling, but he would to a stranger like Garry.
 Pindalest would then see that the government buys the herd.
 Riling offers Garry $10,000 for his part in the swindle.

-Lufton manages to outsmart Riling and move his herd off the reservation unimpeded; he and Amy assume (incorrectly) Garry read the note, which described the route he wanted Riling to think he planned to take, but Riling was actually tipped off by Lufton's other daughter, Carol, who is in love with Riling.
+Lufton manages to outsmart Riling and move his herd off the reservation unimpeded.
+He and Amy assume incorrectly that Garry read the note, which described the route he wanted Riling to think he planned to take.
+Riling was actually tipped off by Lufton's other daughter, Carol, who is in love with Riling.
 Riling and his men find the cattle eventually and stampede them back onto the reservation.
 There is not enough time to gather the herd together and move the herd.
-Garry becomes disgusted when a young man is killed in the stampede, and he switches sides.
-Amy still does not trust him.
-Eventually, she comes to trust (and fall in love with) Garry, especially after he stops two of Riling's men from gunning her father down.
+Garry becomes disgusted when a young man is killed in the stampede.
+He breaks the news to the man's father, Kris Barden, as squarely as he can but only receives scorn in return.
+He then stops two of Riling's men from gunning her father down, yet Amy still does not trust him.
+Friendless, Garry leaves town and heads for Texas, stopping at a commissary miles out of town.
+There he is ambushed by Riling and one of his gunmen.
+The two end up in a brutal brawl, with Garry triumphing, but just barely.
+When Riling's thug goes to slay him the man is shot dead by Barden, who tersely tells Garry to keep riding.

+Instead, he heads for the Lufton ranch, and is cared for by Amy, who has come to trust and fall in love with him.